TimPaterson/Fusion360-Batch-Post/README.md

 before use (comments are included where the G-code is changed).
 You are responsible for ensuring a tool crash does not occur.
 ### Installation
-To install, start by putting the PostProcessAll.* files along with the "resources" subfolder into a folder on your machine.
+To install, start by putting the `PostProcessAll.py` and `PostProcessAll.manifest` files along with the `resources` subfolder into a folder on your machine.
 This can be a Git repository or just a copy of the files.
-(The ReadMe.md file and ReadMeImages folder are not required.)
+(The `ReadMe.md` file and `ReadMeImages` folder are not required.)
 Using Git is recommended (newcomers see below) because it makes it easy to come back and get updates.

 In Fusion 360, go to the `Tools` tab in the `Design` workspace, or the `Utilities` tab in the `Manufacture` workspace.
-Select the `Add-Ins` command, which will bring up the Scripts and Add-Ins dialog.
+Select the `Add-Ins` command, which will bring up the `Scripts and Add-Ins` dialog.
-Switch to the `Add-Ins` tab, then click the green "+" to add a new add-in.
+Switch to the `Add-Ins` tab, then click the green `+` to add a new add-in.
 You can now browse to the folder in which you placed the Post Process All add-in files.